sparkleo-io/flutter_blue_background/README.md

 );
 ```

-### Your characteristic value is stored like this in andriod:
+### Your characteristic value is stored like this in android:
 ```dart
 await preferences.setStringList('getReadData', log);
 ```